UW-GDA/jupyterbook/book/resources/code_of_conduct.md

 >
 > Related policies: https://www.washington.edu/titleix/policies/

-## Enforcement Guidelines
+## Enforcement Responsibilities & Guidelines

+I am responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior deemed inappropriate, threatening, offensive, or harmful.
+I will communicate reasons for moderation decisions when appropriate.
 In order to maintain a safe and welcoming environment, when violations of our standards occur, I reserve the right to take corrective actions including but not limited to:
 - some
 - examples
 - here
+- remove edits, comments, code, slack messages that are not alligned with this code of conduct

 ## Attribution